habuka036/wakame-vdc-wiki/en/install-guide.md

 * The Wakame-vdc web API.
 This is Wakame-vdc's user interface.
 You tell Wakame-vdc to do stuff by making http requests to this API.

 * The Wakame-vdc collector.
 This is Wakame-vdc's decision making organ.
-When you start an instance it decides which hva will start it, which IP address it will get, etc.
+When you start an instance it decides which HVA (We'll tell you what a HVA is below) will host it, which IP address it will get, etc.

 Install it with the following command.